 Practice in German conversation and composition based on practical and cultural topics.
 Designed for the non-native speaker of German.
 Topics will vary from GER 309.
 Students enrolled in this course will be required to make oral presentations.

 GER 315 - German Civilization

+Credits, 3 sem. hrs.
+Prerequisite(s): GER 202 or GER 209.
 A study of German civilization with emphasis on history, art, and music.
 Classes conducted in German.

 GER 401 - German Literature I